 IPO – Stands for ‘Initial Public Offering’.
 Occurs when a private company (so a company that isn’t listed on the share market) offers stock of the company to the public for the first time.
 Generally investors will have the opportunity to ‘subscribe to the IPO’ which means buy the stock before the company lists and then there will be a ‘listing date’ when the company becomes a publicly traded company and investors can buy and sell the company’s stock on the share market.

 Market Capitalisation – Often referred to as just ‘market cap’ it is a measure of a company’s size.
 Is calculated by multiplying the number of issued shares by the company’s share price.
-At the time of writing, Apple is the largest company in the world by market cap with 5.247 billion issued shares and a share price of $139.14, so has a market cap of $730 billion.
+For example, if Company A is broken up into 100 shares, and the share price is $5/share, then the company’s market cap is $500.

 Mutual Fund – A pool of investors money that is managed by a professional investor